alekseylee/vitrine.frontend/README.md

 Product Info: Display product information with details such as title, price and images, description,  and the option to add to cart.

-Product Search and Filtering: Users can search for products and apply filters to narrow down their search.
+Product Search and Filtering: Users can search for products and apply filters to narrow down their search. (not realized yet)

 Shopping Cart: Users can add products to their shopping cart, update quantities, and remove items.